azmanathar1976/PySME/README.md

 ## Features

 - **Python-First**: Write your entire application in Python - frontend, backend, and database models
-- **WASM Compilation**: Compiles to WebAssembly for high-performance client-side execution
+- **WASM Compilation**: Compiles to WebAssembly using Rust for high-performance client-side execution
 - **Component-Based Architecture**: Svelte-inspired component system with clear separation of concerns
 - **Built-in Tailwind Integration**: First-class support for Tailwind CSS
 - **Reactive State Management**: Simple and powerful reactivity system